 Finnish Independence Day and Castle Ball

 The Castle Ball has been the highlight of Independence Day evening since 1922.
 The president invites around 2000 guests to celebrate the night.
 These guests are people who have made something remarkable during that year among all sorts of things: business, culture, politics, and humanity.

 The agenda includes dancing, eating some fabulous dishes and drinking the famous castle punch.
 TV-reporters do live interviews and many of the star guests answer the important question: “What does the independence of Finland mean to you?”

 Because Finns are very practical dressers and this is the time when they can shine in an evening dress made to impress.

-The broadcast has special commentators armed with information about the dresses (the designers, special features etc..).
-This fashion concept is quite un-Finnish and at the same time, it is one of our fondest annual traditions in Finland, even though commenting on other people’s dresses is very un-Finnish in general.
+The broadcast has fashion experts as commentators armed with information about the dresses (the designers, special features etc..).
+This unique catwalk concept is one of our fondest annual traditions in Finland, even though commenting on other people’s dresses is very un-Finnish in general.